Table of Contents

 Discussion Questions

 1. Is a college education worth it?
-Consider various ideas of worth, including financial, educational, and social.
+Consider various ideas of worth, including financial, educational, political, and social.
 Explain your answers.

 Take Action